sgauthamr2001/CS6600-Computer-Architecture/ChampSim/README.md

 ## Compile

-ChampSim takes a JSON configuration script.
-Examine `champsim_config.json` for a fully-specified example.
+<p align = "justify"> ChampSim takes a JSON configuration script.
+Examine champsim_config.json for a fully-specified example.
 All options described in this file are optional and will be replaced with defaults if not specified.
-The configuration scrip can also be run without input, in which case an empty file is assumed.
+The configuration scrip can also be run without input, in which case an empty file is assumed. </p>
 ```
 $ ./config.sh <configuration file>
 $ make